Volume II No. 4

 Individuals with a compromised immune defense system are more susceptible to arthritis; reduced wound healing capacity; reduced bone marrow proliferation with resulting lowered white cell counts and anemia; increased incidence of cancers; and increased incidence of viral, fungal, and bacterial infection.
 In addition, the immune system is impaired by numerous environmental factors such as UV radiation, environmental toxins, food preservatives and even antibiotics and other prescription drugs.
 A healthy immune response and immune organs acting productively with nutritional activation and modification by Beta 1,3/1,6 glucan is a positive factor contributing to “Anti-Aging” and and hopefully an extended life span.

 Q: Can Beta 1,3/1,6 glucan help reduce Stress-related immuno-suppression?

 A: Physical and emotional stress and intense physical exercise can negatively effect the immune system.
 Documentation in research demonstrates generally healthy athletes frequently suffer from influenza or pneumonia following heavy periods of intense exercise.
 The excess production of the hormone cortisol is believed to be contributory to immune suppression related to stress.

 The same immuno-suppression is observed in people with stress-related diseases, such as coronary disease.
 Under these influences, the number of Macrophages available are reduced and unable to participate in the immune cascade which causes even deeper immuno-suppression.
-Beta-1,3/1,6-glucan has been shown to nutritionally both potentiate and activate Macrophage cells which may assist in countering these effects.
+Beta-1,3/1,6-glucan has been shown to nutritionally both potentiate, activate and normalize many immune cells which may assist in countering these effects.

 Q: Does Beta 1,3/1,6 glucan nutritionally help support normalization in Cancer issues?